microsoft/onnxruntime/docs/performance/tune-performance/iobinding.md

    Notice that in the above code sample the output tensor is not allocated before binding it, rather an `Ort::MemoryInfo` is bound as output.
 This is an effective way to let the session allocate the tensor depending on the needed shapes.
-Especially for date dependent shapes or dynamic shapes this can be a great solution to get the right allocation.
+Especially for data dependent shapes or dynamic shapes this can be a great solution to get the right allocation.
 However in case the output shape is known and the output tensor should be reused it is beneficial to bind an `Ort::Value` to the output as well.
 This can be allocated using the session allocator or external memory.
 Please refer to the [device tensor docs](../device-tensor.md) for more details:

    ```c++